BnkColon/reactnative/README.md

 # reactnative
-This is the companion git repository for the course Build Apps with React Native.
+Repository for the course Build Apps with React Native